By Lewis Spratlan | For TTBB Chorus, and Piano, Four-Hands | 9′

 Composer: Lewis Spratlan

-Text by: Mary Jo Salter and Brad Leithauser
+Text by: On poetry by Mary Jo Salter and Brad Leithauser

 Year Composed: 2011

 Page Size: Letter